Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/Geomagnetic induced currents (GIC).md

 # 3. Data Variable Definitions

 ## 3.1.
 Solar wind (description)
-Here is a description for each column in your "Solar wind Omniweb" dataset:
+Here is a description for each column in "Solar wind Omniweb" dataset:

 ⮚	**year**: The year in which the observation was made.